petrbouda/hotspot-inlining-issue/README.md

 ![JFR Compilation without a String](jfr-without-string.png)

-- it can be caused by a threshold in JFR Compilation events, only
+- it can be caused by a threshold in JFR Compilation events, only 100ms long compilations are recorded

 ```
 <event name="jdk.Compilation">